ashdavies/talks/whats-new-in-firebase/index.md

 `com.google.firebase:firebase-database:9.8.0`

 ^
-- In the previous iteration of Firebase, all the functionality was provided with a single SDK,
+- All the functionality was provided with a single SDK
-- true to the style of Google Play Services, Google have broken these down into individual modular components.
+- Google have broken these down into individual modular components
-- The original Firebase SDK also only provides the latter two components you can see here (auth and database),
+- The original Firebase SDK only provides auth and database
-- which were tightly coupled to each other, but now you specify each of the components you want to include in your application.
+- tightly coupled to each other, now you specify each of the components you want to include

 ---